OpenNebula/docs/source/installation_and_configuration/containerized_deployment/custom.rst

 - OpenNebula scheduling interval to 10 seconds,
 - timeout for KVM virtual machines shutdown to 60 seconds and
-- default cost of CPU, memory a disk for showback.
+- default cost of CPU, memory a disk for OpenNebula Showback functionality.

 .. note::